pnwparksfan/rph-live-lights/README.md

 &nbsp;

+## Requirement
+[RageNativeUI](https://github.com/alexguirre/RAGENativeUI/releases) (v1.9.3 or newer, if you are on GTA V v3407 or newer)

 ## Quick feature overview and user guide

  - Configure carcols.meta and carvariations.meta for your vehicle(s) and load your initial carcols settings